amgrubb/amgrubb.github.io/_pages/about.md

 ### Research
 My research focuses on how individuals learn, make decisions and understand change, and I address these questions in the context of empirical software engineering.
-In early-phase software engineering, goal modeling elicits and connects stakeholders' intentions and social needs with technical requirements in order to help stakeholders understand and evaluate potential tradeoffs.
+In early-phase software engineering, elicitation and goal modeling connects stakeholders' intentions and social needs with technical requirements in order to help stakeholders understand and evaluate potential tradeoffs.
 Within this context, my dissertation (advised by [Marsha Chechik](http://www.cs.toronto.edu/~chechik)) enables stakeholders to model and reason about tradeoff decisions in the context of evolving requirements and dependencies.